IanGrav/EE_250_Final_Project/README.txt

 the scripts and they should connect to your MQTT-Broker and work.
 Both Scripts work essentially independently of the other, meaning you don't need one up for the other to begin, so starting them in either order works.
-Just scp the rpi script to an rpi with all of the required libraries installed and the file can be run on the rpi with a simpe "python3 <filename>.py" Then clone the VM script to an ubuntu machine that has all of the required libraries installed and that should run with a simple with a simpe "python3 <filename>.py" as well.
+Just scp the rpi script to an rpi with all of the required libraries installed and the file can be run on the rpi with a simple "python3 <filename>.py" Then clone the VM script to an ubuntu machine that has all of the required libraries installed and that should run with a simple with a simple "python3 <filename>.py" as well.